 - Where do you want to become more Agile and Lean?
 And why?

-- What can you do to make a next step
+- What can you do to make the next step?

-The Agile Self-Assessment Game can be used by teams and organizations to self assess their agility.
+The Agile Self-Assessment Game is used by teams and organizations to self-assess their agility.
 Playing the game enables teams to reflect on their own team interworking and agree upon the next steps for their agile journey.
-With this game they can discover how agile they are and what they can do to increase their agility to deliver more value to their customers and stakeholders.
+With this game, they discover how agile they are and what they can do to increase their agility to deliver more value to their customers and stakeholders.

-If your agile transformation is not delivering the expect results or if if you are doing agile and want to deliver more value to your customers and stakeholders, then join my workshop Getting More out of Agile and Lean.
-In this workshop you will experience agile practices for teams and stakeholders with advice on how to deploy them, and tips and tricks to become more agile and lean.
+If your agile transformation is not delivering the expected results or if you are doing agile and want to deliver more value to your customers and stakeholders, then join my workshop Making Agile Work for You.

 Tools and Checklists for agile self-assessments

-The following tools and checklists are know to me (60++).
-They can help you to do a kind of startup check or readiness / maturity assessment to determine how agile or lean you are:
+The following tools and checklists are known to me (80++).
+They can help you to do a kind of startup/health check or readiness/maturity assessment to determine how agile or lean you are:

 - 42 point test: How Agile are You by Kelly Waters